A Wedding Party with a Romantic Tuscan Ambiance

 Cookies Presented in Style - For a sweet treat, a few pieces of cookies can be laid out on gold leaf frames placed amidst the table elements, the gilded design of the frames in keeping with the elegant Tuscan-inspired theme.

-Italian treats in attractive favor bags provide a personal touch to each place setting.
+Italian treats displayed gracefully provide a personal touch to each place setting.

 Colorfully wrapped amaretti cookies may also be displayed using antique glass containers, such as clear Depression glass plates, quaint Hobnail sherbet glasses, or simple kitchen ceramics or canisters with a rustic look.